 The data link layer(Layer 2) of the OSI model is the protocol layer that handles the moving of data in and out across a physical link in a network.
 This layer is responsible for the following:-

-The data link layer is responsible for encoding bits into packets prior to transmission and then decoding the packets back into bits at the destination.
+- The data link layer is responsible for encoding bits into packets before transmission and then decoding the packets back into bits at the destination.

 - Allowing the upper layers to access the media

 - Responsible for logical link control, media access control, hardware addressing,

 - Handling and defining physical layer standards.